Dev Documentation

 • input_dir (str) – Directory containing input VCF files

-• str_bed_path (str) – Path to BED file with STR regions
+• str_panel_gz (str) – Path to BGZF-compressed, tabix-indexed STR panel reference file

 • output_dir (str) – Directory for output VCF files